rogermarlow/exercises/crpyto/README.md

 You now have p and q for both RSA keys and you can construct a private key to decrypt the bin file.
 So this solution extracts the modulus for each of the 100 PEM files (public keys) and finds the GCD with all the other ones.
-If any GCD > 1 then we have a commond factor and we proceed to derive the private key and decrypt the file.
+If any GCD > 1 then we have a common factor and we proceed to derive the private key and decrypt the file.
 ```
 $ cd challenge